 Kickball is a game that's been widely enjoyed in backyards, parks, playgrounds, and diamonds since 1917.
 The game is very similar to both baseball, but is much simpler.
 It was once used to teach American kids how to play baseball with equipment readily available to them--their feet.
 It's now enjoyed for easy recreational fun and is played at higher levels of competition around the world.

 There are foul lines that extend from home plate out to the end of the outfield, these are the boundary lines.
-Kicks that land outside these lines are called fouls and a player must kick again, kicks that land within these lines are in fair territory.
+Kicks that land outside these lines are called fouls and a player must kick again.
+Kicks that land within these lines are in fair territory.

 For all levels of play, there are key parts of the field to know: the infield, the outfield, and the pitcher's mound.
 Bases (first, second, third) and home plate create a diamond shape when set up, this diamond is known as the infield.
 Everything behind it is the outfield.
 A fence to line the perimeter of the outfield is optional, but could be helpful to rein in long kicks.
 The pitcher's mound is right in the middle of the diamond, where all of the action begins.

-The ball can move all around the field depending on where the kicker hits the ball, but wherever it rolls, it must end up back in the pitcher's hands before the next kicker makes his way to the kicker's box.
+The ball can move all around the field depending on where the kicker hits the ball, but wherever it rolls, it must end up back in the pitcher's hands before the next kicker makes their way to the kicker's box.

 At recreational levels of play, kickball can be played to as many innings as players want, but tournament play usually plays four to five innings or for 30 minutes.
 If the score is tied at the end of the set number of innings, a tie is recorded.
 At lower levels of play or for games that need a winner, extra innings can be played to determine a winner.
 Some tournaments give the win to the team who scored the most recent run.

-Kickball teams need at least eight, but no more than 10 players on their team to play.
+Kickball teams need at least eight, but no more than 11 players on their team to play.
 The field positions are as follows:

 There's no real formal dress code for kickball, but most times like to look uniform by wearing matching jerseys or the same color.
 Most players keep it simple with basic athletic wear: athletic shorts, a t-shirt or jersey and sneakers.

-The designated referees are present to make sure the game of kickball runs smoothly and to penalize any disruptions or lack of compliance with a set of agreed-upon rules.
+The designated referees are present to make sure each game of kickball runs smoothly and to penalize any disruptions or lack of compliance with a set of agreed-upon rules.
 Some of the most common penalties are: